-Furthermore, flying kites with keep your children outdoors to enjoy fresh air and get enough Vitamin D. This factor, in addition to the fact that they’re running, moving their arms and body have a great impact in their physical development.
+Furthermore, flying kites keep your children outdoors to enjoy the fresh air and get enough Vitamin D. This factor, in addition to the fact that they’re running, moving their arms and body have a great impact on their physical development.

 Playing outdoors like flying a kite or enjoying a game of laser tag with their laser tag guns can greatly benefit a child’s mental health.
 That’s because playing lets your children forget about their worries and problems just like adults too.

 In addition to that, gazing at the blue sky while flying kites promotes relaxation and relieves fatigue.
-Furthermore, kite flying can promote your child’s problem solving skills as they try hard to keep their kites afloat or discover how to better improve its performance.
-Creativity and imagination can also be encouraged when they design their own kite or play role playing games with their friends and family.
+Furthermore, kite flying can promote your child’s problem-solving skills as they try hard to keep their kites afloat or discover how to better improve their performance.
+Creativity and imagination can also be encouraged when they design their own kite or play role-playing games with their friends and family.